Department of Geosciences, Faculty of Environment and Natural Resources

 A key process we investigate is mantle convection: the slow, solid-state flow of the mantle that transfers heat and material through the interior and drives the thermal evolution of a planet.
 On Earth, this internal engine shapes surface structures such as plate boundaries, rifts, mountain belts, volcanoes, continents, and ocean basins, and it is in part responsible for our planet’s stable and temperate surface environment that supports life.
 Geodynamics therefore also provides context for understanding how planets could become (in)habitable.

-Because planetary interiors cannot be observed directly beyond shallow depths, geodynamics combines physics-based theory and numerical modelling with observations, including data from laboratory experiments, gravity, topography, surface deformation, and seismic measurements on Earth, and increasingly spacecraft mission datasets for other planets and moons.
+Because planetary interiors cannot be observed directly beyond shallow depths, geodynamics combines physics-based theory and numerical modelling with observations, including data from laboratory experiments, geology, geochemistry, gravity, topography, surface deformation, and seismic measurements on Earth, and increasingly spacecraft mission datasets for other planets and moons.

 Scientific software development